-3.7 BIOPHYSICAL CONSTRAINTS ON DEVELOPMENT
+BIOPHYSICAL CONSTRAINTS ON DEVELOPMENT

 - Biophysical constraints on development in and around the Town of Outlook include the South Saskatchewan River to the West.
 Riparian areas, including banks primarily related to the South Saskatchewan River pose a hazard in terms of development due to flooding, slumping and erosion. - There have been no reported flooding problems, including basement backups, in the Town of Outlook.
-The sewer system was upgraded in 2006, and new development is not allowed to tie in directly with any weeping tile or collection systems. - In terms of slumping, it was reported that any development close to the South Saskatchewan River needs to undertake a geotechnical investigation in order to assess slope stability. - The concept plan developed for the northwest portion of Outlook (Drawing 1 Section 6 Concept Plans) includes a Preliminary Geotechnical Appraisal of the river slopes in the vicinity of the proposed concept plan area (Clifton Associates LTD 1980).
-A tentative line establishing areas safe for construction of residential housing has been established as being 20 metres east and parallel to the established sewage force main in this area (easement # 72S2399).
-It was recommended in the report that no detailed stability studies would need to be required for development 20 metres east of the existing sewage force main easement, however, development proposed within 20 metres of the established sewage force main easement (on the east side) shown on Registered Plan 71S19886, while likely that it can occur, should require further geotechnical investigation.
-According to the report, development on the west side of the established sewage force main would most likely only be suitable for development of ancillary type outbuildings such as barns or storage sheds providing landscaping is controlled. - In terms of hydrocarbons, there are no known contaminated sites located within the Town boundaries. - The Statements of Provincial Interest Regulations provides the following statement concerning public safety (which is addressed in the following objectives and policies): The province has an interest in ensuring the safety and security of individuals, communities and property from natural and human induced threats.
+The sewer system was upgraded in 2006, and new development is not allowed to tie in directly with any weeping tile or collection systems. - P. Machibroda Engineering Ltd. was commissioned by the Town to undertake geotechnical evaluations of the eastern riverbank regarding the slope stability concerns in this area.
+Using the reports prepared for the Town the Riverbank Overlay District was added to the Zoning Bylaw to enact development standards and regulations to avoid or minimize potential impacts of slope movement on development, to prevent injury, and minimize damage related to public and private properties adjacent to the South Saskatchewan River - In terms of hydrocarbons, there are no known contaminated sites located within the Town boundaries. - The Statements of Provincial Interest Regulations provides the following statement concerning public safety (which is addressed in the following objectives and policies): The province has an interest in ensuring the safety and security of individuals, communities and property from natural and human induced threats.